By Root Freedom | Natural Wellness

 The cooling sensation from menthol increases blood flow to the area and relaxes the muscles that cause tension headaches.

-Where to get it Starwest Botanicals Peppermint Essential Oil is our favorite proider, or If you prefer a quick Amazon option, this USDA organic peppermint oil is a reliable choice. — look for 100% pure therapeutic grade.
+Where to get it Starwest Botanicals Peppermint Essential Oil is our favorite provider, or If you prefer a quick Amazon option, this USDA organic peppermint oil is a reliable choice. — look for 100% pure therapeutic grade.

 2. Ginger Tea — For Migraine and Nausea